jameshuang12/jameshuang12/README.md

 # 👋 Hi Traveler!
 Welcome To James Huang's Github Account.

-My name is James Huang.
-I'm currently a senior at Vanderbilt University pursuing a double major in Computer Science and Applied Mathematics, along with a minor in Human and Organizational Development.
+My name is James Huang and I'm currently a senior at Vanderbilt University pursuing a double major in Computer Science and Applied Mathematics, along with a minor in Human and Organizational Development.

 ### Tech Stacks I Have Experience In: